PREVIOUS: Anger Myths – F (#1)

 False: It may seem to be true if we were raised with one or more rage-aholics, & if we then also have chosen to stay with ragers as adults.

-BUT healthy people have learned productive ways of processing & channeling their anger, so it never leads to being self-destructive or abusive.
+BUT healthy people have learned productive ways of processing & channeling their anger, so it never leads to being self-destructive or abusive to others.

-Of course, chemicals (alcohol/ drugs/ some medicines, even food allergies…) can generate anger & set off a compulsion to be nasty, if we haven’t learned to recognize the symptoms & how to handle them
+Of course, chemicals (alcohol/ drugs/ some medicines, even food allergies…) can generate anger & set off a compulsion to be nasty, either because the cognitive brain isn’t in charge OR if we haven’t learned to recognize the symptoms of rage or how to handle them

 ⚡️increases as we get older

-False: It’s the other way around – as people age, they report fewer difficult/ painful/ intense emotions, & greater emotional control.
+False: It’s the other way around – as people age, they report fewer difficult/ painful / intense emotions, & greater emotional control.
 People – like wine & cheese – do tend to improve with age.
 Research shows that the angriest people are 14 yrs old boys!
+EXCEPTION : We’ve all seen or heard of crabby / nasty old men & women, but they’re always been that way

 ⚡️ is not a ‘problem‘ for someone IF we don’t sound / look angry

 False: Anyone who does not understand & appreciate the potential value of anger may have a problem.
-There are ways to tell if someone has hidden anger/rage, even when they don’t admit to it – by holding themselves stiffly, always being fearful, being overly nice, being paranoid, jealous, controlling….
-(Posts: “Passive-aggressive anger” // Secretly angry ‘nice peopel’)
+There are ways to tell if someone has hidden anger/rage, even when they don’t admit to it – by holding themselves stiffly, always being fearful, being overly nice, being paranoid, jealous, controlling…. (see posts: “Passive-aggressive anger” // Secretly angry ‘nice people’)

 ⚡️is best dealt with by stuffing it

 False: Some of us think that learning to control our anger means having to hold it in.
-Once we’re able to recognize when we are angry, we can learn how best to express it.
+WRONG.
+We need to learn how to recognize when we’re angry, & learn how best to express it.
 Healthy people don’t stock-pile emotions the way we had to as kids.
-(Post: “Low-level anger”)
+(Post: “Low-level anger“)

 ⚡️ is only a ‘problem’ for certain types